Paris Hilton: Early life

-Hilton was born on February 17, 1981, in New York City, to Richard Hilton, a businessman, and Kathy Hilton, a socialite and former child actress.
-The oldest of four children, she has one sister, Nicky Hilton (born 1983), and two brothers, Barron Hilton II (born 1989) and Conrad Hughes Hilton (born 1994).
-Her paternal great-grandfather was Conrad Hilton, who founded Hilton Hotels, while her maternal aunts are television personalities Kim and Kyle Richards.
-Hilton has Norwegian, German, Italian, English, Irish, and Scottish ancestry.
+Hilton was born on February 17, 1981, in New York City to Richard Hilton, a businessman, and Kathy Hilton, a socialite and former child actress.
+She is the oldest of four children, one of them being Nicky Hilton, and two brothers, Barron and Conrad.
+On their father's side, the four are great-grandchildren of Conrad Hilton, who founded Hilton Hotels, and grandchildren of Barron Hilton.
+Their maternal aunts are television personalities Kim and Kyle Richards.
+The siblings have Norwegian, German, Italian, English, Irish, and Scottish ancestry.
 The family followed the Catholic faith.

 Hilton moved frequently in her youth, living in Beverly Hills, the Hamptons, and a suite in the Waldorf-Astoria Hotel in Manhattan.
 Her relatives have described her as "very much a tomboy" who dreamed about becoming a veterinarian.
 Her mother recalled her saving money to buy monkeys, snakes, and goats, and once leaving "the snake out the cage [...] at the Waldorf".
-Hilton was raised in a very "sheltered, conservative" atmosphere; her parents were particularly strict and she was not allowed to date, wear make-up or certain types of clothes, or go to school dances.
+Hilton was raised in a very "sheltered, conservative" atmosphere; her parents were particularly strict, and she was not allowed to date, wear make-up, or certain types of clothes, or go to school dances.
 Her mother enrolled her in etiquette classes with the idea of introducing her as a debutante, which Hilton was at first reluctant to do, as she did not find it to be "real" or "natural".
 She described it as "very proper, very prim, almost like a Stepford wife".
 The family's social circle included figures such as Lionel Richie, Donald Trump, and Michael Jackson.